-You already know one way to stop a running WPL program: press (ESCAPE) and it will immediately stop.
+You already know one way to stop a running WPL program: press (ESC) and it immediately stops.
 That's a little like stopping a car by driving it into a brick wall.
 There are two ways that you can program a graceful ending: by executing the last statement or by using the Quit command.
-Apple Writer also stops your program when it finds an error in it.